0x4ngK4n/scriptable-widgets/README.md

 > So what is Scriptable?

-As per **Scriptable**'s description of themselves: _Scriptabled is an automation tool that enables you to write scripts that integrates with native features of iOS such as files, calendars, reminders, documents and much more._
+As per **Scriptable**'s description of themselves: _Scriptable is an automation tool that enables you to write scripts that integrates with native features of iOS such as files, calendars, reminders, documents and much more._

 > But why Scriptable?